buzzqw/TUS/OBSS/OBSSv2-eng.md

 You can invent a thousand and one adventures behind the Portals; each is a possibility of a different world and a multitude of adventures.

- %box narratore
-You should understand the portals as a key to a thousand and one adventures.
+>>> **Portals**: You should understand the portals as a key to a thousand and one adventures.
 Each portal will lead you to a different place, fantastic as you intend it.
 Do you want an adventure in a primitive world, set in modern society, on a planet somewhere?
 Use the portal to open the doors of your imagination.

-The characters themselves might not be *terrestrial* and seek a way to return home...
+The characters themselves might not be *earthly* and seek a way to return home...

->>> Use the setting you prefer most!
+>>> **Settings**: Use the setting you prefer most!
 This world is an example of a chaotic and slightly anarchic world dominated by the continuous mood changes of capricious deities.
-Choose your setting, use Greyhawk, Dark Sun, Mystara, whatever you prefer.
+Choose your setting, use Greyhawk, Dark Sun, Mystara, Midgard, whatever you prefer.
 You are the Narrator, you are the world, you are the one projecting light and darkness, OBSS will provide you with the tools to conduct your campaigns!

+> First Chaos came to be, then broad-bosomed Gaia, the ever-sure foundation of all the deathless ones.
+Hesiod's Theogony
 ---

 ## The Calendar

-I've often ended up on a calendar.
+> I've often ended up on a calendar.
 But never for a specific date.
 (Marilyn Monroe)

 It all began on the thirteenth hour of the thirteenth day of the thirteenth month...
 We were there to discuss the printing errors in the calendars purchased by the school.
 (The Simpsons)}

 Based on the lunar cycle, it has 12 months of 28 days each.